Is Xylitol Natural? Is it a safe alternative? What about Erythritol?

 I’m not a big fan of xylitol as a sweetener or most of the sugar alcohols.

 I do suggest 1 tsp of Xylitol in water when ladies feel a urinary tract infection coming on, however.
 See my post about UTI here.

 My view on the sugar alcohols (often their name ends in -ol) is that we need to limit them and maybe avoid them.
-They are highly processed hydrogenated sugars.

 These are the substances which are usually, but not always, identifiable by the suffix “-itol”–sorbitol, xylitol, mannitol, erythritol, lactitol, maltitol, isomalt and hydrogenated starch hydrolysates (HSH).Weston A Price organization

-Sugar alcohols are not metabolized and cause problems.
+Most sugar alcohols are not metabolized and cause problems.